PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 This should open a screen in the browser like this:
 ![Coverage report browser page](Images/CoverageReportTop.png)

-The main report, which is below the summary and risk hotspots, has a filter functionality as well (when "Enable Filtering" is clicked on):
+The main report, which is below the summary and risk hot spots, has a filter functionality as well (when "Enable Filtering" is clicked on):
 ![Coverage report with filter on](Images/CoverageReportFilter.png)